Fertilizer price spike hits your lawn and family farms

 Jenkinson says in a best-case scenario, prices could go down.

-Farmers have seen prices go up, and some are wondering if they will plant soybeans this year with fertilizer.
+Farmers have seen prices go up, and some wonder if they will plant soybeans this year with fertilizer.

 “It pencils out.
 But it doesn’t pencil out if you put on fertilizer,” said Newton farmer Larry Goering.
 “I will keep farming.
 Fertilizer is a big cost.
 You have to have it.
 The yield isn’t there.
 Now, there’s a lot of rumors out there about what’s the cost and who’s the cause of it.”

-There remain concerns over stability in Russia and Ukraine when it comes to fertilizer and crops.
+There remain concerns over stability in Russia and Ukraine regarding fertilizer and crops.

 But experts say prices may not come down soon.